Last updated: 16.07.2021

 Is there a ticket concession for children?

-Tickets for under-18s are available with a 25% discount for all Monday to Thursday performances of Romeo and Juliet, and all Thursday matinee performances of Carousel, subject to availability.
+Tickets for under-18s are available with a 25% discount for all Monday to Thursday evening, and the Thursday matinee performances of Carousel, subject to availability.
 Ticket orders which include an under-18 concession can be collected on the day of the performance from the box office.
 You may be asked to provide identification in order to claim discounted tickets.
+Concessions may be added or withdrawn at any time, and cannot be applied retrospectively.

 Is there a ticket concession for Seniors?

-Those over the age of 60 can purchase best available seats for midweek matinee performances of Romeo and Juliet and Carousel, for £35.
+Those over the age of 60 can purchase best available seats for midweek matinee performances of Carousel for £35.
 Ticket orders which include a senior concession can be collected on the day of the performance from the box office.
 You may be asked to provide identification in order to claim discounted tickets.

 Will there be a programme to purchase?

-A programme will be available for Romeo and Juliet and Carousel at a cost of £5.
-Programmes should only be shared with those within your household or support bubble.
+A programme will be available for Carousel at a cost of £5.

 How long is the show?

 The running time for each production will be available on the production pages once they have opened.
-Romeo and Juliet will run without an interval, at approximately 110 minutes.
 Carousel will run at approximately 2 hours 50 minutes including an interval.
 Dragons and Mythical Beasts will run at 50 minutes with no interval.

 Can I bring a group?